cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/preferences.rst

    * - ``200 OK``
      - The event successfully called the method, and the preferences were deleted
    * - ``404 NOT FOUND``
-     - The entity for which preferences are being deleted was not found
+     - The entityType for which preferences are being deleted was not found